tanay1997/Advanced-Deep-Learning-project/README.md

 d) Make changes to 'filename' name variable to provide a path for each video file inside the two folders 'Pain' and 'Nopain'.
 This will employ face crop to your videos at the original destination itself.

 e) Download the 3D CNN model with it's pre-trained weights from this github repository.
 Add the 'Pre-trained_model.h5' file to your google drive.
+For the improvised version of this project download one of the following three pre-trained models: 1) 'Pre-trained_model_0.2%.h5' 2) 'Pre-trained_model_0.3%.h5' 3) 'Pre-trained_model_full.h5'.

 f) Testing notebook 'testing.py', Go to: https://colab.research.google.com/drive/1iZGmZG_mF-5ZU7iR44iqsAga0BinH03e